 The proposal must be submitted before the call deadline (see section 4).
-After this deadline, the system is closed, and proposals can no longer be submitted.
+After this deadline, the system is closed and proposals can no longer be submitted.

-Once the proposal is submitted, you will receive a confirmation e-mail (with date and time of your application).
-If you do not receive this confirmation e-mail, it means your proposal has NOT been submitted.
+Once the proposal is submitted, the applicant will receive a confirmation e-mail (with date and time of the application).
+If the applicant does not receive this confirmation e-mail, it means the proposal has NOT been submitted.
 If you believe this is due to a fault in the Submission System, you should immediately file a complaint via the IT Helpdesk webform, explaining the circumstances and attaching a copy of the proposal (and, if possible, screenshots to show what happened).